Pentyrch Bowling Club

 Spoons (social games) night is held every Monday at 6pm throughout the summer - whatever the weather - with, previously, an average attendance of almost 40 !!

 An annual feature and highlight is the club tour- normally in the first week of June - which is well-attended and thoroughly enjoyed by all.
 The 2018 tour was a great success and was based in Tenby with matches against Tenby, Saundersfoot and Pendine, taking advantage of some of the most picturesque coastal locations in Wales, if not the world.
 In 2019 we headed for Somerset and stayed at Weston-Super-Mare for the third time in our touring history.
+In 2022, we restarted tours after the Covid restrictions of 2020 and 2021 with a visit to Torquay and the Torbay area.

 Recent History